1 lbasparagus(1 bunch, washed and sliced into 2 inch pieces)

 In a large stock pot, bring the broth and ginger to a boil over medium high heat.
 Add the cut asparagus and reduce heat to medium low and simmer, covered, for about 3 minutes (until slightly tender).

-Temper the beaten egg by adding 2-3 Tbsp of the broth to the beaten egg, slowly adding it in while whisking.
-Add the broth very slowly with the first Tbsp of broth.
+Temper the beaten egg by adding 2-3 tablespoon of the broth to the beaten egg, slowly adding it in while whisking.
+Add the broth very slowly with the first tablespoon of broth.
 Then slowly add the beaten egg mixture to the broth, stirring it in to form thin thread-like strands.

 Add cornstarch mixture and allow to continue to cook for about one minute, until slightly thickened.
 Then add remaining ingredients: dry sherry, sesame seed oil, soy sauce, and cooked crab meat.
 Stir to combine and allow to cook for an additional 2-3 minutes until the crab meat is warmed.
 Taste just before serving, add additional soy sauce (if you desire more salt flavor).